-FSANZ received an application on 6 November 2003, from Biocatalysts Ltd, to amend Standard 1.3.3 - Processing Aids of the Code to approve a new source of a currently approved enzyme, lipase triacylglycerol (EC number [3.1.1.3]), as a processing aid.
-It is a Group 3 (cost-recovered) Application.
+FSANZ received an application on 6 November 2003, from Biocatalysts Ltd, to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve a new source of a currently approved enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+It is a Group 2 Application.
+Work started on this Application in the second quarter of 2005.